onenameio/support/README.md

 #### Q: Why does the DNSchain still say that my username is not found?

 First, make sure your username only has lowercase letters.
-Second, it can take a few hours to a day for your username to be fully registered on the Namecoin Blockchain.
+Second, note that it can take a few hours to a day for your username to be fully registered on the Namecoin Blockchain.
 After that, updates to your profile should only take somewhere between 10 minutes and a couple of hours.